merlin.algorithms.layer module

 Factory for creating computation processes.

-static create(circuit, input_state, trainable_parameters, input_parameters, reservoir_mode=False, computation_space=None, **kwargs)
+static create(circuit, input_state, trainable_parameters, input_parameters, computation_space=None, **kwargs)

 Create a computation process.